by Becca Carnahan

 Having identified a clear customer need and a market opportunity, Schoonbeek and van Poecke set about building a scalable, cost-effective, and automated software solution to enable companies to manage and improve their ESG performance.

 “There is no uniform set of standards for ESG, which makes it challenging for companies to effectively set ESG targets and manage improvements in the same way as you would with financial performance,” said van Poecke.
 Schoonbeek and van Poecke pulled from their professional and academic experience to build a software offering that enables companies to not only collect the necessary data to start measuring and managing performance, but also translates it into ESG metrics relevant to their industry.
 “The metrics we use are based on the latest academic research (including research from HBS professors Rebecca Henderson and George Serafeim) and on guidelines and frameworks (SASB , PRI) most commonly used in the investment industry,” said van Poecke.

 “You can learn new things if you are open to continuous learning,” said Schoonbeek.
-“We’ve also been grateful for advisors and experts in our network who have helped us think through choices and provided us valuable feedback, and we have approached this with a mindset of not being afraid to try and make mistakes.
+“We’ve also been grateful for advisors and experts in our network who have helped us think through choices and have provided us with valuable feedback.
+We have approached this with a mindset of not being afraid to try and make mistakes.
 Having all those ingredients will get you going.”